 In 2000 he was assigned a K9 named “Rexx”.
 He and his K9 Partner were very successful both on the streets serving the community and in competition.
 In 2001 Rexx won 3 Gold Medals and 1 and Bronze Medal at the Police Olympics.
 In 2002 Rexx was Western States Police Canine Association Canine of the year.
 In all, the team won 48 trophies at Police K9 trials over Rexx’s career.

 In 2008, Rexx developed cancer and passed away.
-As a result, Frank was asked to take a job as the Departmental Master K9 Trainer at the agencie's headquarters in Sacramento, CA. Here he was responsible for testing potential K9 candidates for purchase, training the dogs and handlers at the academy, running the kennels, and assisting with running the Departmental K9 program.
+As a result, Frank was asked to take a job as the Departmental Master K9 Trainer at the agencie's headquarters in Sacramento, CA. Here he was responsible for testing potential K9 candidates for purchase, training the dogs and handlers at the CHP Academy, running the kennels, and assisting with running the Departmental K9 program.
+Frank is a California Police Officer Standards and Training K9 Evaluator and Associate Instructor.

 In 2010 Frank was assigned another K9 named “Becks” a dual purpose Patrol Explosive Detection Canine.
 Frank Still had the additional duty as the Departmental Master K9 Trainer and Golden Gate Division’s Master K9 Trainer till 2013.